Peter Revson: Early life and racing career

-Peter Revson spent his childhood in White Plains, New York, attending prep schools.
+Revson spent his childhood in White Plains, New York, attending prep schools.
 He had two sisters, Jennifer and Julie Ann, as well as a younger brother Doug, who was killed in a race in Denmark in 1967.
-Revson never finished his college education after attending Columbia University, Cornell University, and the University of Hawaii.
-In 1960, while attending the University of Hawaii, he bought a Morgan and entered into sports car racing.
+Revson never finished his college education after attending Columbia University, Cornell University, and the University of Hawaiʻi.
+In 1960, while attending the University of Hawaiʻi, he bought a Morgan and entered into sports car racing.
 In his first race, Revson placed second, then won his next race.
 His family withdrew their financial aid when he turned his attention to competitive racing full time, relying instead on his savings and education funds.
 Teaming with Cornell classmate Timmy Mayer and friend Bill Smith, and managed by Teddy Mayer under the Rev-Em Racing banner, Revson competed in Formula Junior in 1962.